swiftly-solution/documentation/src/docs/scripting/events/gameevents/onexitrescuezone.md

 ---

 # OnExitRescueZone
-This event is triggered when exit_rescue_zone is triggered
+This event is triggered when exit_rescue_zone is triggered.
 ::: tabs
 @tab Lua
 ```lua